Frequently Asked Questions

 Courts are open to the public.
 You can bring a friend with you for support.
 A worker from Victim Services may also be available for support.
 It’s a good idea to see the courtroom before the trial date, and if possible, to watch part of another trial.
 It will give you a good idea of what to expect on your day in court.

-An accused person who does not make a choice is automatically scheduled for a trial in the Court of Queen’s Bench with a judge and jury.
+An accused person who does not make a choice is automatically scheduled for a trial in the Court of King’s Bench with a judge and jury.